-- FWS is not applied to your University bill. - FWS can be used for on-campus hourly employment and at APPROVED FWS off-campus sites. - For available jobs visit: umass.edu/umfa/seo. - You can have more than one job; however, you may not work more than eight hours per day and should not work more than 20 hours per week while school is in session. - Earnings from Federal Work-Study jobs are excluded from income on future year FAFSA. - William D. Ford Federal Direct Subsidized Loan is a low-interest loan funded by the federal government and available to eligible undergraduate and University Without Walls (UWW formerly known as CPE) students enrolled at least half-time who complete the FAFSA.
+- FWS is not applied to your University bill. - FWS can be used for on-campus hourly employment and at APPROVED FWS off-campus sites. - For available jobs visit: umass.edu/financialaid/student-employment/jobs-board. - You can have more than one job; however, you may not work more than eight hours per day and should not work more than 20 hours per week while school is in session. - Earnings from Federal Work-Study jobs are excluded from income on future year FAFSA. - William D. Ford Federal Direct Subsidized Loan is a low-interest loan funded by the federal government and available to eligible undergraduate and University Without Walls (UWW formerly known as CPE) students enrolled at least half-time who complete the FAFSA.
 A credit check is not required to receive this loan.
-Direct Subsidized Loans are awarded based on demonstrated need. - The current interest rate for 2021-2022 is fixed at 3.73%. - There is a 1.057% origination fee retained by the federal government. - The interest rate and origination fee are subject to change. - The government pays the interest while the student is in school. - Repayment begins six months after the student leaves school or drops below six credits. - First-time borrowers are required to complete a Master Promissory Note (MPN) and Entrance Counseling at studentaid.gov before the loan funds are disbursed to their university bill. - All Direct Loan borrowers are also required to complete the Annual Student Loan Acknowledgement (ASLA) at studentaid.gov before the loan funds are disbursed to their university bill.
+Direct Subsidized Loans are awarded based on demonstrated need. - The current interest rate for 2022-2023 is fixed at 3.73%. - There is a 1.057% origination fee retained by the federal government. - The interest rate and origination fee are subject to change. - The government pays the interest while the student is in school. - Repayment begins six months after the student leaves school or drops below six credits. - First-time borrowers are required to complete a Master Promissory Note (MPN) and Entrance Counseling at studentaid.gov before the loan funds are disbursed to their university bill.